DonFlymoor/RecursiveResources/README.md

 ## Features

-Recursive Resources is a mod that revamps the vanilla resource pack menu to be more user-friendly with the addition of many Quality of Life features, such as:
+Recursive Resources - Forge is a mod that revamps the vanilla resource pack menu to be more user-friendly with the addition of many Quality of Life features, such as:

 - Organize resource packs into folders that you can navigate from within the game
 - Give these folders custom icons by placing an image named `icon.png` inside them